chienhsiang-hung/blog/content/posts/2022/Python to Read Large Excel CSV File Faster copy/index.md

         return -1 if not transfers else min(transfers)
 ```
 With the *2-d visited matrix*, still I got the wrong output.
 After a further examination, I've found I've might been using the wrong technique.
 I should have adopted **BFS** instead of **DFS** which made my visited matrix useless here (sine it needs to be updated/re-initialized on each branch).

+**You need to do BFS simultaniously.**

+To record the visited-matrix in order to determine whether to stop or not.
+## Why BFS
+In order to record the right process.
+Imagine you're taking a bus, you have tried all the bus on that specific station, would you come back again before you reach the end given the condition that you have travelled all the possible routes starts from this station. *(Inspired by [zippysphinx](https://leetcode.com/zippysphinx/)'s [Solution](https://leetcode.com/problems/bus-routes/solutions/1072394/python-bfs-solution/?orderBy=most_votes).)*